-Meanwhile, I created a white sauce.
+Meanwhile, I make a white sauce.
 Here is how I did it.
 If you want the spaghetti more coated, double the sauce recipe.

 Sauté defrosted 1 cup of mushroom and ½ cup string beans with a pad of butter.

-Then added 2 Tbsp of cream cheese, 1 Tbsp milk, 1 tsp parsley, ½ cup parmesan cheese, and ⅛ tsp Nutmeg.
+Then added 2 tablespoon of cream cheese, 1 tablespoon milk, 1 teaspoon parsley, ½ cup parmesan cheese, and ⅛ teaspoon Nutmeg.

 Heat it through for 2 minutes.
 Then, pour over the cooked spaghetti right before the water evaporates.
 Toss.
 Sprinkle a bit more parmesan cheese on top.